Watch-Party/jsonparty/README.md

               }

-only need avatar file or remote avatar url, not both
+only need avatar file OR remote avatar url, not both

 only need fields that are being changed